RoamJS/workbench/docs/decorated-blocks.md

 # Overview

-Workbench's decorated blocks displays various configurable features around blocks for quick actions.
+WorkBench's decorated blocks displays various configurable features around blocks for quick actions.

 # How to Use